-Treasury Bills are usually held ranging from 91 days, 182 days to 365 days.
-As such, the maturity period on treasury bills also ranges within the stated period of 91days, 182 days and 364 days depending on your choice.
+They are usually held ranging from 91 days, 182 days to 365 days.
+As such, the maturity period also ranges within the stated period of 91days, 182 days and 364 days depending on your choice.
 However, the CBN can decide to sell bills for all the tenor available at the same time or either of them.

 - Three Months: This is the least tenor you can invest in.
 Interest from this tenor will be considerably lower than other tenors because of its short duration.